thealscott/curriculum-vitae/curriculum-vitae.md

 *Sep 2012 - Jan 2014* **Web Developer @ Agency Republic**

+After making the jump up from being a junior this phase of my career saw me becoming more involved in the estimation and planning of projects.
+I also had the opportunity to take more of a leading role within the team for front-end development and provided oversight and management for freelancers in the team.

+I got to work on a number of big projects in more central roles than previously, which was a great experince.
+Some highlights include the Agency Republic website, the Like Ralph campaign for Disney and the JD Track Mats campaign.
+These were all great pieces of work which benefitted from inter-disciplinary cohesion.

+I also worked on a lot of other smaller projects, mostly for Nivea.
+These were generally smaller scale and less technically interesting, but still challenging for their prolific quantity and localisation requirements.

 ------------------

 *Sep 2010 - Sep 2012* **Junior Developer @ Agency Republic**

+As a junior I was often working in a supporting role for the more senior devs; I would do a lot of bug fixing and updates for existing projects.
+I also worked in more limited roles on some of the largest projects going through the agency, such as the Smirnoff Nightlife Exchange Project and Activia's TLC Plan.

+However, I was still given the opportunity to work independently on interesting projects, albeit at the smaller end of the scale.
+I did some fun projects for Nivea and Danone Shape especially, who tended towards offering smaller briefs that could be tackled by a team of just one or two devs.

 ------------------

 *May 2010 - Sep 2010* **Creative Support Technologist @ Agency Republic**

+The role of a Creative Support Technologist could basically be summed up as a jack of all trades support resource.
+I was part of a team of three and we worked on pretty much whatever was asked of us.
+Banner resizes, T&C updates, copy updates, microsite builds, data capture forms, HTML emails; we did it all and much more beside.
+Plus a lot of making tea.
+It was often mundane work, but offered great opportunities to learn from the rest of the team.

 ### Education